E-Emad/E-Emad/README.md

 ### Hi there 👋

+🔭 I’m currently working on DevOps & Software Engineer

+⚡ Over 15 years of extensive experience working with more than 8 software MNCs for software development/maintenance and production environments involved in continuous improvement and automating entire life cycle using latest devops tools and techniques from design and architecture, through implementation, deployment, and successful operations.
+Also, helping more than 70 software organizations globally, providing coaching, mentoring and consulting in devops, CICD, cloud, containers, sre, devSecops, microservices and operations.

 <!--
 **E-Emad/E-Emad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.